American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 While the evidence of PRBT operational and financial success is there, it is still early in the company’s expansion in this business.
 It is important that their lease contract terms be favorable for the next several systems.

-There is risk of a disagreement between Mevion and AMS regarding the deposits and purchase commitments on the second and third S250 systems.
+There is a risk of a disagreement between Mevion and AMS regarding the deposits and purchase commitments on the second and third S250 systems.
 We think that Mevion would like additional deposits.
 AMS takes the stance that additional deposits are not necessary until firm placements for the systems have been made.

-AMS stock has a market capitalization of $23 million.
+AMS stock has a market capitalization of $23 mm.
 As a result, the stock price could be volatile and the trading liquidity could be low.
 Patience and discipline should be exercised in trading the shares.

 Disclosure: I am/we are long AMS.